 Preview Waiting GIF

 A small enhancement of the integration library can be found in displaying an animated GIF during loading of the report data and formatting the pages.
 Use this as an alternative to displaying progress information in a status panel.
-The GIF does not tell the user about the exact progress; rather it’s a "nice" solution to keep a user from closing the application.
+The GIF does not tell the user about the exact progress; rather its a "nice" solution to keep a user from closing the application.
 As examples, our creative department created a couple of spinning DataFlex Reports logo GIF files that are distributed via the integration library:

 In earlier DataFlex Reports versions, when integrating reports in a DataFlex application, developers could choose from a list of 4 options (Embedded, MDI, ModalPanel and ToolPanel).
 Version 6.0 adds another option named DesktopView.
 Functionally, DesktopView is a mix between a ModalPanel and a ToolPanel, where the output window creates a new icon on the Windows taskbar: